 - Finishing my Media Writing Essentials certificate at the New School x Rolling Stone.

 - Accepting pitches for Raconteuse Radio from creative writers and industry folks.

-- Building up City of Writers and Writeropolis: The Silent Book Club for Writers.
+- Building up Belles-lettres and Writeropolis: The Silent Book Club for Writers.

 - Turning Writeropolis Industries into a paying publication.

 - Attending a CCW class with my mother.

 - Clearing out my storage drive of assorted ideas.

 - Save up for a house.

 - Self-publishing my three poetry collections – Regina, Ars Amatoria, and Roadside Afflictions.